sbooeshaghi/Opentrons/README.md

 A good overview of the opentrons API (for OT1) can be found [here](https://docs.opentrons.com/ot1/index.html).
 Taking a look at these pages is probably the easiest method to go a long way in writing protocols.

 *Remark: When adding a container it is important to choose a container that has the exact right dimensions to avoid collisions with the robot.
 E.g. The '96-well-plate-20mm' is well specified because ‘96-well’ plates have standard well positions and the depth is in this case 20 mm.
 The dimensions of this plate correspond exactly to the dimensions of the physical plate used in the example.
-A list of all built in containers can be found here: https://docs.opentrons.com/ot1/containers.html#labware-library.
+A list of the most common built in containers can be found [here](https://docs.opentrons.com/ot1/containers.html#labware-library).
 It is also possible to make your own custom containers.*

 ### Test the protocol code in jupyter notebooks